 Biodiesel is a renewable alternative fuel created from vegetable oils, animal fats, and greases through a chemical process.
 Biodiesel can be blended at any percentage with petroleum for use in diesel engines (check engine warrantee for recommended blend levels).
-Biodiesel, which contains oxygen, burns cleaner than petroleum and reduces greenhouse gases (GHGs).
-Produced in the US, it creates jobs, adds to local and national economies, and decreases dependence on foreign oil imports.
+Biodiesel, which contains oxygen, burns cleaner than petroleum, reduces greenhouse gases (GHGs), and as approved as an advanced biofuel by the Environmental Protection Agency to meet the Renewable Fuel Standard, can be blended at any level with diesel fuel.
+Produced in the United States, it creates jobs, adds billions of dollars to local and national economies, and decreases dependence on foreign oil imports.

 Omni Richmond Hotel Case Study

 The Omni Richmond Hotel has installed the first charging station at a hotel in Richmond.
 The $2,000 charging station installed at the Omni Hotel has already paid for itself in revenue generated by guests that have selected the hotel based on access to an electric vehicle charging station during their stay.
 In addition to successfully generating revenue, the Omni Richmond Hotel looks at the charging station as a way to generate community exposure and reduce the hotel’s environmental impact.
 The first official plug-in and Business Case for Electric Vehicle Charging Stations Forum event hosted by Virginia Clean Cities at the hotel generated a statewide “buzz” about electric vehicle charging stations.

 January 29, 2013